Michael Rafii, MD, PhD

 University of Southern California Alzheimer’s Therapeutic Research Institute (USC ATRI)

-Michael Rafii is a board-certified neurologist and Associate Professor of Clinical Neurology at the Keck School of Medicine of the University of Southern California (USC).
-He is also Medical Director of the Alzheimer’s Therapeutic Research Institute (ATRI) and the NIH-funded Alzheimer’s Clinical Trial Consortium (ACTC) where he oversees safety across all clinical trials.
-He received his MD and PhD degrees from Brown University School of Medicine and conducted neurogenetics research at Harvard Medical School.
-Dr. Rafii completed his Neurology residency at the Johns Hopkins Hospital where he also served as chief resident.
-He then completed a fellowship in dementia at UC San Diego.
+Michael S. Rafii MD, PhD is Professor of Clinical Neurology at the Keck School of Medicine and Medical Director of the Alzheimer’s Therapeutic Research Institute (ATRI).
+He received his MD and PhD degrees from Brown University and conducted neurogenetics research at Harvard Medical School.
+He completed his residency in Neurology at the Johns Hopkins Hospital and fellowship in Neurodegenerative diseases at the University of California, San Diego.

 Dr. Rafii is a physician-scientist whose research focuses on developing treatments for Alzheimer’s disease (AD) including a genetic form that occurs in people with Down syndrome (DS).
 He is Principal Investigator of the NIH-funded Alzheimer’s Clinical Trials Consortium - Down Syndrome (ACTC-DS), an international network of over 20 expert sites.